Protection of personal data and privacy

 An additional protocol requires each party to establish an independent authority to ensure compliance with data protection principles, and lays down rules on trans-border data flows.

-In addition, the Organisation has adopted a number of recommendations aimed at applying the general principles set out in the convention to the specific requirements of various areas of society:
+In addition, the Council of Europe has adopted a number of recommendations aimed at applying the general principles set out in the convention to the specific requirements of various areas of society:

-- on the processing of personal data in the context of employment (2015);
+- the processing of personal data in the context of employment (2015);

 - protection of human rights with regard to social networking services (2013);